An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 The fixed handle, as the name suggests, is rigid and fixed at a place.
 This means the hand would range from 0 extensions to full extension through the stride.

-However, the movable handle moves along the trainer movement and hence integrates the upper-body movement actively into the stride.
+However, the movable handle moves along the trainer movement and integrates the upper-body movement actively into the stride.

 The handles, both of them, have the integral heart rate monitor sensory probe.